jessecarrigan/no-sad-pandas/README.md

 ## Getting Started

+- Install all components above and create a MongoDB instance.
+- `npm install` to pull in the dependencies for the project.
 - You can edit `config.js` to set the port for the server and the location of your MongoDB instance.
 These are defaulted to 3000 and localhost:27017, respectively.
 - Run `npm start` from the main folder containing the `package.json` file.